-Because of Utah's arid climate, planning for future water needs of the state is critical.
-With the use of hydrologic analysis, computer modeling and detailed water-related land use data and municipal and industrial water use data, the DWRe is able to recognize water use issues, make projections for future water use and recommend solutions statewide.
-These recommendations are published into the Utah State Water Plan and detailed river basin plans that provide local and regional decision makers and entities water resource guidelines within their area of the state.
+Because of Utah’s arid climate, planning for future water needs of the state is critical.
+With the use of hydrologic analysis, computer modeling and detailed water-related land use data and municipal and industrial water use data, the Division is able to recognize water use issues, make projections for future water use and recommend solutions statewide.
+These recommendations are published into the Utah State Water Plan and detailed river basin plans.